[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • 🖥️ Command execution

-• Virtual Display: Recommended resolutions 1024x768, 1280x720, or 1920x1080 (must strictly adhere, otherwise mouse click coordinates may be inaccurate)
+• Virtual display: Recommended resolutions 1024x768, 1280x720 or 1920x1080 (must be strictly followed, otherwise mouse click coordinates may be inaccurate)

-• Operation Processor: Screenshot capture, mouse action simulation, keyboard input processing
+• Operation processor: Screenshot capture, mouse action simulation, keyboard input processing

 1